secretstartups/handbook/job-families/engineering/development/backend/intermediate/index.html.md

 * Selected candidates will be invited to complete a short written assessment.
 * Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
-* Next, candidates will be invited to schedule a 90 minute technical interview with either a Backend Engineer or a Backend Hiring Manager
+* Next, candidates will be invited to schedule a 90 minute technical interview with either a Backend Engineer or a Backend Engineering Manager
-* Next, candidates will be invited to schedule a 45 minute behavioral interview with a Backend Hiring Manager
+* Next, candidates will be invited to schedule a 45 minute behavioral interview with an Engineering Manager
 * Candidates will then be invited to schedule a 60 minute interview with a Director of Engineering
 * Successful candidates will subsequently be made an offer.